 The Grade School

 The generosity of Denice Healey from Mission of Hope in Green Bay and the generosity of her many friends kicked off our fund drive for a new combination school and church with a donation of $20,000.
 Then, with the hopes and dreams of the Haitian students, their parents, and their devoted teachers as our source of inspiration, and through the efforts of many, we reached our financial goal of $325,000 in the fall of 2017 and broke ground for the construction of the new 6-classroom school.
-The school is being built by Haitians under the direction of Food for the Poor and will be completed for the 2018-19 year.
+The school was built by Haitians under the direction of Food for the Poor.
 A bonus item from FFP: the children will automatically be enrolled in the FFP food program, guaranteeing each student a nutritious daily meal.

-With Food for the Poor handling contractor duties, we’ve accepted a revised building plan that includes two 3-classroom blocks, a 6500 gallon water cistern, sanitation block, cafeteria, administrative block, playground, and three small buildings to provide overnight accommodations for some of our teachers who are otherwise traveling a long round-distance to work each day.
+With Food for the Poor handling contractor duties, we were able to accept a revised building plan that includes two 3-classroom blocks, a 6500 gallon water cistern, sanitation block, cafeteria, administrative block, playground, and three small buildings to provide overnight accommodations for some of our teachers who are otherwise traveling a long round-distance to work each day.
 The delight that this dedicated campus will bring also provides an overall sense of permanency to this faith filled community!

 Construction Updates: January 2018